Nyingma Gyubum: Canonization

-There are only seven extant texts of the Space Class, each of which is contained in the Nyingma Gyubum.
+There are only seven extant texts of the Space Class of Dzogchen, each of which is contained in the Nyingma Gyubum.

 Extant versions

 Cantwell and Mayer have, since 1996, published four monographs on the rNying ma'i rGyud 'bum, and have critically edited a number of its texts.
 Their work has established that the nine easily available extant versions fall into three distinct lines of descent.
 Thus, the four Bhutanese versions of Tshamdrag, Gangteng-A and -B, and Drametse form one line of descent, all from a Lhalung original.
 The Rigzin, Tingkye, Kathmandu and Nubri versions all hail from a common ancestor in South Central Tibet, but Kathmandu and Nubri are of a slightly different sub-branch to the Tingkye and Rigzin.
 Dege is unique in itself.

-Harunaga & Almogi (July, 2009) hold that there are, at minimum, seven extant versions of the Nyingma Gyubum of different sizes, ranging from 26 to 46 volumes in length.
+Harunaga & Almogi (July 2009) hold that there are, at minimum, seven extant versions of the Nyingma Gyubum of different sizes, ranging from 26 to 46 volumes in length.